UNH-CORE/RM2-tow-tank/README.md

 | Shaft diameter (m) | 0.254 or 0.416 |   0.0635  |

 ### CAD files
-CAD files of the turbine model will be uploaded to figshare once designed.
+CAD files of the turbine model will be uploaded to figshare once assembled.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">